Richmond Delta Youth Orchestra: History

 The Delta Youth Orchestra was founded in September 1971 by the Delta Symphony Society.
 Under the musical direction of Mr. Harry Gomez, a well-known music teacher and conductor of youth orchestras, the Delta Youth orchestra started in 1971 with 36 players in the orchestra.
-Mr. Gomez held the position until his death in 1983.
-Lloyd Blackman (musician) took over as music director in 1985 and held the position until June 1995.
+Gomez held the position until his death in 1983.
+Lloyd Blackman took over as music director in 1985 and held the position until June 1995.
 Wallace Leung was music director from 1995 to 2000, and the current Music Director is Mr. Stephen Robb (2001–present).

 Ten years after founding the youth orchestra, the Delta Symphony Society founded the Delta Conservatory of Music in 1981.
 In 1983 the school became a separate society and became the Delta Institute of The Arts, and later became the Delta Community Music School.

 The RDYO is a member of the Association of Canadian Orchestras (Orchestras Canada), Delta Arts Council, and Richmond Chamber of Commerce.